Blockdesk Intro FAQ

 Our goal is to observe and report measurable attitudes of the beliefs of the Market-Making firms whose daily business requires them to put significant amounts of their firmís capital at risk as they provide their services.
 With a vested interest in remaining solvent, they must take precautions to avoid losses.
 Their behavior reflects their beliefs about what the future prices of stocks, indexes and funds might be, and we understand how to translate their actions into valuable reports with specific numbers.
-During 2013, we demonstrated the performance of this information in real-time, to a public readership audience at Seeking Alpha.
+During 2013-2014, we demonstrated the performance of this information in real-time, to a public readership audience at Seeking Alpha.
+We continue to provide occasional free demonstrations of this information even today.

 For many years, Peter Way has been involved In the financial industry: